 Want to know more about this growing cyber threat?

-Ransomware is a form of malware designed to encrypt files on a device, rendering all systems that rely on them unusable.
+What is a Ransomware?
+Simply: it’s a form of malware designed to encrypt files on a device, rendering all systems that rely on them unusable.

 In exchange for the decryption key, the hackers demand a ransom from the victim of the attack.